ra2 studio - Fotolia

 Incremental backups usually refer to a backup of everything that has changed since the last full backup.
 Even though the BACKUP DATABASE; command creates a full backup, the resulting backup is not compatible with incremental backups.

-If you plan on making incremental backups, the full backup has to be taken as a level 0 backup.
+If you plan on making incremental backups, the full backup must be level 0.
 The level 0 backup is just another type of full backup, but one that can be used as the basis for incremental backups.
 You can create a level 0 backup by using this command:

 BACKUP INCREMENTAL LEVEL 0 DATABASE;

 Once a level 0 backup exists, you can create incremental backups, which are differential or cumulative.
-Differential backups are the default, and are created using a command that is almost identical to the one used to create a level 0 backup.
+Differential backups are the default and created using a command that is almost identical to the one used to create a level 0 backup.
 The only difference is that you will need to create a level 1 backup instead.
-The command is:
+The command is as follows:

 BACKUP INCREMENTAL LEVEL 1 DATABASE;

-If you want the backup to be cumulative, then the command would be:
+If you want the backup to be cumulative, then the command would be the following:

 BACKUP INCREMENTAL LEVEL 1 CUMULATIVE DATABASE;

 When you create an incremental backup, that backup is defined as a level 1 backup.
-A level 1 backup has to have a parent backup, and that parent can be a level 0 backup or a previous level 1 backup.
+A level 1 backup must have a parent backup, and that parent can be a level 0 backup or a previous level 1 backup.

-You can learn more about what the RMAN BACKUP command can do by checking out the Oracle documentation
+You can learn more about what RMAN backup commands can do by checking out the Oracle documentation.
+Comprehensive recovery instructions can be found on Oracle's website.

 Dig Deeper on Data backup and recovery software